ktmeaton/wade/README.md

 ## Getting Started

-This tool can be run using RStudio (available at <https://www.rstudio.com/>)
+This tool can be run using RStudio (available at <https://www.rstudio.com/>) or Docker.

 ### Prerequisites